 An equation is a mathematical statement that asserts the equality of two expressions.
 These expressions can be numerical or algebraic, and they are linked by an equals sign (=).
 Equations can range from simple linear forms to complex non-linear expressions involving various functions.

 A solution to an equation is a value or set of values that, when assigned to the variables, makes the equation a true statement.
-For instance, if we have the equation 2x = 6, the solution is x = 3 because 2 * 3 = 6.
+As an example, if we have the equation 2x = 6, the solution is x = 3 because 2 * 3 = 6.

 The number of solutions refers to how many such values exist that satisfy the equation.
 Equations can be classified into three categories based on the number of solutions: